twolivesleft/Codea4-Docs/_sources/api/entity.rst.txt

       Checks the validity of this entity.
 When an entity is destroyed it is invalid and can no longer be used. non-valid entities will raise errors when calling functions or accessing properties

+   .. lua:attribute:: id: integer

+      A read-only identifier unique to the entity

    .. lua:attribute:: name: string

-      The name of the entity, useful wehen referring to the entity later using the :lua:class:`scene` and :lua:class:`entity` indexers
+      The name of the entity, useful when referring to the entity later using the :lua:class:`scene` and :lua:class:`entity` indexers

       .. code-block:: lua